bernie4375/FCL-potential-autoISF/README.md

      This is a repository of documents, FOR ADVANCED USERS, for exploring potential routes towards Full Closd Looping, notably using autoISF.
-         In a neighboring branch of this Github site, you can find also a e-Book version that was streamlined by AI for easier initial reading.
+         In a neighboring branch of this Github site, you can find a  e-Book version that was edited by AI for easier initial reading.

      BEGINNERS: Please click on bernie4375 (top left) to go to parallel repository "HCL-Meal Management..."!